 Membership in CAP requires payment of the National membership fee every year.
-Currently for Cadets this is $44 yearly to be paid before the expiration date on their membership card.
-Notices will be emailed out prior to expiration as long as your data is correct in eservices.
-You or your cadet must ensure that all information is correct on-line @ https://www.capnhq.gov/ Access can be obtained using your Cadets ID card.
+Currently this is $44 yearly to be paid before the expiration date on their membership card.
+Notices will be emailed out prior to expiration as long as your data is correct in eServices.
+You must ensure that all information is correct on-line @ https://www.capnhq.gov/ Access can be obtained using your ID card.

 For the Membership and DUES All Checks are to made out to Civil Air Patrol